 He sprung to his feet when he realized I was standing over him.
 A big grin immersed in dark stubble under a shock of unruly dark hair that hung loosely across two mischievous brown eyes was instantly a foot from my face.
 The offer of his right hand went unnoticed by me for a few seconds.
 But he grabbed my hand tightly and said; “Hi I am Jesse.
 We are going floating.
 Dave and Jim are at the fly shop.
 Dave said you have a steelhead rod I could borrow.
 You must be Sean.”

 The next few minutes would initiate a friendship based on fly fishing that would last for a shortened lifetime.
-I loaned him my spanking new Sage 7wt. and a Ross Gunnison with a Mastery Steelhead Taper line for his trip.
+I loaned him my spanking new Sage with a Ross Gunnison reel that had a brand, spanking new fly line on it for his trip.
 Why?
 I will never know.
 But I know I questioned myself about loaning my gear to a guy I had just met as the boat trailer lights disappeared into the pale light of dusk.

 When they returned three days later there was no Jesse.
 I had a bad feeling as I asked where he was and not one of the guys would look me in the eyes.
 That is when I found out that he had left my rod and reel next to the boat ramp at Harpham Flat.
 Jesse realized this when they had begun unpacking at the house at about 9 PM that evening.
 Dave told me he had immediately jumped into his car and headed down to the ramp that was two hours away.
 I am sure the color drained out of my face as Dave finished this story as he sheepishly handed me a beer.

 I sat on the old couch imagining the loss of my new rod that I had yet to fish.
 There are no memories of anything that happened during the next few hours that can be dredged out of my conscious.
-My next memory is Jesse bursting through the door at 1:47 AM with the Sage, the Ross Gunnison and a pillow in hand.
+My next memory is Jesse bursting through the door at 1:47 AM with my new rod and reel and a pillow in hand.
 He looked like death in his stained t-shirt, his big smile hiding his weariness.
 At that moment no one would have guessed in the next 15 years we would fish for trout and steelhead together hundreds of times.
 Eventually, both of our lives would head down the path that led to the life of guiding fly fishermen.

 The years passed too rapidly.
 Giant Rainbows were caught in Alaska, we learned to Spey fish for steelhead all over Oregon and Washington and the invincibility of our 20’s gave way to the reality of our 30’s.
 We fished together when the crumbs of time that were left over after our work and relationship commitments were met.
 Time to trek around casting flies into new waters was precious, but we managed to suit up in our waders enough to make most anglers jealous.